thruthesky/site-old-20180411/README.md

 ## Pages

-### themes folder.
+### sites folder.

-There are 3 themes under `src/app/pages/themes` folder for each part of business role.
+There are 3 different domains(themes) under `src/app/sites` folder for each part of business role.

-1. `ontue` theme for teacher for teacher site.
+1. `ontue` for teacher for teacher site.
-2. `withcenter` theme for franchise site.
+2. `withcenter` for franchise site.
-3. `katalkenglish` theme for student site.
+3. `katalkenglish` for student site.

-Each theme folder has its own components folder for header and footer and other components design.
+Each site folder has its own components folder for header and footer and other components design.

-* `src/app/pages/themes/{theme-name}/components`
+* `src/app/sites/{site-name}/components`

-And all of theme has `home` folder to display its front page.
+And all of site has `{site}-home` folder to display its front page.

-* `src/app/pages/themes/{theme-name}/{theme-name-page-name}`.
+* `src/app/sites/{site-name}/{site-name-page-name}`.
 Note that `pages` path is missed under theme folder.

-### Pages in themes folder.
+### Pages in site folder.

-Since each theme has different contents, themes should have its own pages.
+Since each domain has different contents, they should have its own pages.

-For instance, student and teacher has completely diffent content on help page, so, each theme should have a different home folder in each theme.
+For instance, katalkenglish.com( student site ) and ontue.com ( teacher site ) has completely diffent content on help page, so, each of them should have a different home page folder.

-* Register page and Profile update page may share between themes.
+## Components

-* Installation page should be only under `katalkenglish` theme.
+* Register page and Profile update page have some common code.
+If you want to create a componet and share between ontue.com and katalkenglish.com, you will need to make it as component.